tehpopes/CVND-Projects/README.md

-# CVND-Projects
+# Facial-Keypoints-Project-CVND
-This repository contains projects for the Udacity Computer Vision Nanodegree.
+This repository contains files for the Facial Keypoint Detection Project, which is a part of the Udacity Computer Vision Nanodegree